-A small business loan can be a valuable resource, but it is imperative that you are responsible when utilizing and repaying it.
-Follow a budget, so that you are not using your loan to pay for unneeded expenses.
+A small business loan can be a valuable resource, but it’s imperative that you’re responsible when utilizing and repaying it.
+Follow a budget, so that you aren’t using your loan to pay for unneeded expenses.
 In addition, ensure that you are committed to repaying your debt, so that this loan doesn’t become a burden.

 A small business loan could help you grow your business.
 When taking out a loan, you must make repaying it a priority.
 If you manage your finances responsibly and make payments on-time, your business loan experience will be a success!

 Do you have any other tips for business owners as they repay a loan?
 Share them with us in the comment section!
 Also, be sure to check out our infographic below.